reichlab/docs.zoltardata/docs/Validation.md

 ### "binary"

- - any values in `Sample` or `Point` Prediction Elements should be either 0 or 1.
+ - any values in `Sample` or `Point` Prediction Elements should be either `true` or `false`.
- - for `Bin` Prediction Elements, there must be at least one bin labeled "true".
-If there is a second bin, it must be labeled "false".
-Note that due to the special case of binary targets always having two bins, the validation of submitted bins adding up to one is not enforced here.
+ - for `Bin` Prediction Elements, there must be at least one bin labeled `true`.
+If there is a second bin, it must be labeled `false`.
+For the case of binary targets having just one bin, the validation of submitted bins adding up to one is not enforced (the `false` bin's probability is implied to be 1-_<true_bin_probabilty>_).

  <!-- (Variations in capitalization of the "true" bin (i.e. "True", "TRUE") should be allowable but perhaps internally standardized.) -->